isc-projects/kea/doc/sphinx/arm/config-backend.rst

 The ``cb_cmds`` premium hook library, which is available to ISC's paid support customers, provides a complete set of commands to manage the servers' configuration information within the database.
-This library can Be attached to both DHCPv4 and DHCPv6 server instances.
+This library can be attached to both DHCPv4 and DHCPv6 server instances.
 While it is possible to manage the configuration information without the ``cb_cmds`` hook library with commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database;